 - 3 small Serrano chilies seeded and diced

 - 28 oz diced tomatoes (See Note 3)

-- 2 tbsp chana masala spice blend (optional, but HIGHLY recommended)
+- 2 tbsp chana masala powder (optional, but HIGHLY recommended)

 - 1 tbsp ground cumin